How to travel to and from work at Wellington Place

 One of the great things about cycling is as long as you have a bike, you are good to go!

-You can use online journey planning tools such as the CityConnect journey planner or a local cycle map to plan your cycle journey to Wellington Place.
+You can use an online journey planning tool such as the CityConnect journey planner to plan your cycle journey to Wellington Place.
+Click here to find out about the best cycle routes in Leeds.

 Our Cycle Rider Leader, Richard, has some useful tips and advice if you are considering taking to two wheels for your daily commute here.